lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 Upgrade procedure is based on [PostgreSQL documentation](https://www.postgresql.org/docs/13/pgupgrade.html) and requires downtime as there is a need to stop old service(s) and start new one(s).

-There is a possibility to provide a custom configuration for upgrade with `lscli upgrade -f`, and there are a few limitations related to specifying parameters for upgrade:
+There is a possibility to provide a custom configuration for upgrade with `lambdastack upgrade -f`, and there are a few limitations related to specifying parameters for upgrade:

-- If there were non-default values provided for installation (`lscli apply`), they have to be used again not to be overwritten by defaults.
+- If there were non-default values provided for installation (`lambdastack apply`), they have to be used again not to be overwritten by defaults.

 - `wal_keep_segments` parameter for replication is replaced